morgan-oak9/tython/README.md

 ## Step 4: Sign up for oak9 and create a project

 Now that we've defined the blueprint that will validate specific architectural properties, we can test them against cloud architectures that are defined in IaC languages or deployed in the major cloud service providers.
-To use this beta version tython requires a free Community Edition account for the oak9 platform at [oak9.io](https://oak9.io).
+To use this beta version, Tython requires a free Community Edition account for the oak9 platform at [oak9.io](https://oak9.io).
 After finishing the sign-up process, you can create an oak9 project with a code repository integration. oak9 has many other project types, but the Tython Beta support is limited to projects with code repository integrations.
 For help getting started with oak9 and projects, visit these documentation resources:

 * [https://docs.oak9.io/oak9/guides/creating-your-first-project](https://docs.oak9.io/oak9/guides/creating-your-first-project)
 * [https://docs.oak9.io/oak9/fundamentals/integrations/code-repositories/set-up-github](https://docs.oak9.io/oak9/fundamentals/integrations/code-repositories/set-up-github)